rabwill/pwr-ad-hack/README.md

     1. Python3.10
     2. Poetry
     3. Gemfury key to get the `pwr` package.
 You can get this from a PwR Team member
+    4. OpenAI API Key with access to both GPT3.5 and GPT4
 2. One-time Setup:
     1. Setup Poetry shell
         ```